paintparty/lasertag/README.md

 ### ClojureScript

-Below is a table of example values in a ClojureScript context, and the results of passing the value to `typetag.core/tag`, and `clojure.core/type`.
+Below is a table of example values in a ClojureScript context, and the results of passing each value to `typetag.core/tag`, and `cljs.core/type`.

 | Input value                        | `typetag.core/tt` | `cljs.core/type`               |
 | :---                               | :---              | :---                           |